What is acne?

-What mushrooms have useful properties in acne?
+Which mushrooms have useful properties for acne?

 The severity of acne and its progression are related to hormonal interactions, the production of sebum, the effect of certain bacteria, etc. For this reason, the proposed fungi have anti-inflammatory, bactericidal and immunomodulatory action.

 The Shiitake compounds make it a natural resource with antibacterial, alkalizing qualities and regulates hormonal levels.

 In this case, Reishi acts through its anti-inflammatory properties and its immunomodulatory quality (bactericidal properties) fighting some bacterias that favour acne.

 Also, Reishi contributes to regulate the androgens transformation, hormones that interfere with the acne production.

 Regulates blood sugar